venkatpolisetti/crm-sfdx-plugin/README.md

   -c, --checkonly                                 Just display details, no updates are made to profiles, defaults to
                                                   false.

-  -p, --profiles=profiles                         List of profiles separated by commas.
-You can also use wildcards as
+  -p, --profiles=profiles                         (required) List of profiles separated by commas.
+You can also use
-                                                  part of this parameter to match on profile names (only ^,$,* are supported, ^ matches start of the profile name, $ matches end of the profile name and * matches one of more characters of profile name).
+                                                  wildcards as part of this parameter to match on profile names (only ^,$,* are supported, ^ matches start of the profile name, $ matches end of the profile name and * matches one or more characters anywhere in a profile name).

-  -r, --recordtypes=recordtypes                   JSON Array of Record Type visibility details.
+  -r, --recordtypes=recordtypes                   (required) JSON Array of Record Type visibility details.
 Example:
                                                   [{"name":"CustomObj__c.DevelperName_of_RecordType1", "default":true",
                                                   "visible":true}, {"name":"CustomObj__c.DeveloperName_of_RecordType2",
                                                   "visible":false},...]